 About the Artist

 Alex grew up on the coast of Southern California along with generations of his family.
-Growing up so close to the beach, he had the pleasure of surfing and fishing almost everyday.
-This helped inspire his unique handmade metal sculptures and truly capture the anatomically correct frozen images of his experiences in and on the water.
-The story’s of Alex’s Native American heritage have always influenced him to create native themed works.
-As a child, he was surrounded by artists like Dali and Escher which sparked his imagination and helped him find his medium.
+Growing up in southern California he spent most of his time in and on the water.
+This helped engrain and inspire his subject matter to create unique handmade metal sculptures, frozen images of his experiences in and on the water.
+The stories of Alex’s Native American heritage have also influenced him to create Native themed artworks.
+As a child, he was surrounded by artists in the home like Salvador Dali, MC Escher and many more which sparked his imagination and helped him find his medium.

-His career as a professional skateboarder, which begun in his early teens, lead him to traveling extensively all around.
-Living in places like New York, Philadelphia, Vancouver Canada and finally LA before moving back home to San Diego, he always made time to sketch and designing something.
-During this time Alex also accumulated a significant amount of injuries and surgeries that eventually lead him to an early retirement.
+His career as a professional skateboarder, which begun in his early teens, lead him to traveling extensively.
+Living in places like New York, Philadelphia, Vancouver Canada and finally LA before moving back home to San Diego, he always made time to sketch and design ideas.
+During this time Alex also accumulated a significant number of injuries and surgeries that eventually lead him to an early retirement.
 Using all that he had learned on the road while traveling, he was able to view all kinds of styles and approaches of art.

 - Instagram: @GallArtworks